-Because users are conditioned to browse aimlessly, you must take specific actions if you want them to behave differently:
+But because users are conditioned to browse aimlessly, you must take specific actions if you want them to behave differently:

 - Reduce or eliminate aimless browsing opportunities like random links, related posts, pitches for other products, etc.

 - Present users with a clear path to success and keep them on that path until they either complete the goal (a sale, an opt-in, whatever) or choose to leave

 Simple, right?
 Not so fast—this is harder than it seems because nearly everything you’re accustomed to seeing and using on the internet caters to aimless browsing.

 You’ll need to un-think some of this stuff if you want to see your site clearly and position it for success.